Tristan da Silva

-Tristan da Silva (born 15 May 2001) is a German basketball player for the Orlando Magic of the National Basketball Association (NBA).
+Tristan da Silva (born 15 May 2001) is a Brazilian-German professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the Colorado Buffaloes.

 Early life

 Da Silva was born and raised in Munich, Germany to a Brazilian father and a German mother.
 In 2019, he played simultaneously with Schwabing, in Germany's Regionalliga, and IBA München (International Basketball Academy, Munich), in the NBBL.
 In 12 games with IBA München, da Silva led the team in scoring at 16.9 points per game while shooting 53.2 percent.

 Da Silva committed to playing college basketball in the United States for Colorado in the midst of COVID-19.

 College career

 Da Silva played in 24 games and averaged 2.7 points and one rebound per game during his freshman season at Colorado.
 He became a starter going into his sophomore season and averaged 9.4 points and 3.5 rebounds over 31 games played.

 Da Silva was named first-team All-Pac-12 as a junior after averaging 15.9 points, 4.8 rebounds, and 1.3 steals per game.
 In 2023, Da Silva registered his name for the NBA draft, but ended up returning to Colorado for his senior season.
 In his final season at Colorado, Da Silva averaged 16.0 points, 5.1 rebounds, and 2.4 assists per game, while shooting a career high 39.5% from 3 on 4.8 attempts a game.
 He was named second-team All-Pac-12.

 Despite having remaining college eligibility, Da Silva declared for the NBA draft on April 29, 2024.